top of page

 3 min read

-WOOFYT: discover the mysteries behind the pipes
+WOOFYT: the mysteries behind the pipes

 The WOOFYT photos are in.
 As part of its mission to spread awareness of organ music St Mary's held a unique learning experience for young and old alike.